JetBrains/jpa-buddy-documentation/installation-guide/installation-guide.md

 ### The Difference Between an Individual and Company Licenses

-The **<a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/pricing#edition=personal" target="_blank">Personal license</a>** is an option for private individuals who purchase a license with their own funds and solely for their own use.
-This license can be used for both individual and commercial projects.
-Personal licenses are not to be purchased, refunded or in any way financed by companies.
+The **<a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/pricing#edition=personal" target="_blank">Personal license</a>** is available for individuals who purchase it with their own funds for their own use, it can be used for both personal and commercial projects.
+Personal licences are not intended to be purchased, refunded, or financed by companies.
 The **<a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/pricing#edition=commercial" target="_blank">Company license</a>** is the standard licensing option for organizations and businesses.
 Licenses are purchased by the company and can be used by any single person within this organization.
-So if anyone quits the job, the company can assign this license to another employee.
-More than one employee should not use the same license simultaneously.
+If an employee leaves the company, the license can be reassigned to another employee.
+However, this license can not be used by multiple employees simultaneously.

 The following table should help with choosing the most appropriate licensing schema for you: